avyaymc/Anxiet-ease/README.md

 - Overall statistics on how their condition fluctuates with time including which calming method works best for them and when.

-Our application simply provides a clean and easy method of accessibility.
-It provides for:

-A one-stop information centre for all people wherein they can go through all the hospitals in their locale Gather important information on resource availability Get an extended view on the all resources, testing and vaccines Get directions to the hospital
-Have the required contact numbers to the respective departments of hospitals in order to inform their needs prior arrival.

 ## Tech